-If in an extreme example, the marginal cost of a bear production was zero – should they give that bear away for free.
+If, in an extreme example, the marginal cost of a bear production was zero – should they give that bear away for free.

 I have worked in companies where average costing was not giving us a “low enough” price

 What margin should you add? – If it is hard to work out costs, working out the margin or mark up to add is even harder in price setting.
 What is a good number i.e. 10%, 20% or 600%.
 Honestly, it can be whatever you want it to be.

 This is a slightly funny way of looking at things but highlights the inherent flaws in this approach.

-Imagine if you will that in the teddy bear factory – a bright employee comes up with a way to reduce costs by 80% without reducing quality.
-The management should logically reject this innovation as through cost plus pricing.
+Imagine if you will, a teddy bear factory.
+There is a bright employee there who comes up with a way to reduce costs by 80% without reducing quality.
+The management should logically reject this innovation if they are using cost plus pricing.